Keto Friendly Edibles: Easy Weed Gummies Recipe

 If you are looking for a healthier alternative to corn syrup, here are some options:

-- Honey: Honey is a natural sweetener that is high in antioxidants, has anti-inflammatory properties, and has a lower glycemic index than corn syrup.
+- Honey: Honey is a natural sweetener that is high in Compounds found in cannabis that help neutralize free radica..., has anti-inflammatory properties, and has a lower glycemic index than corn syrup.

 It is still high in sugar and should be consumed in moderation.